The glaring issue

 I recognize this isn't ideal.
 The perfect solution would have been not to have had the problem in the first place, but I can't change that.
 What I can do is ensure the viewer is aware of my mistake and raise awareness around the issue at large.

 How you can help

 The lack of diversity in The Bookstour is my fault, and now I'm trying, in some small way, to make up for it.
 And I need your help.
-Please send me the names of your bookseller friends from underrepresented demographics, and we'll get to work.
+Please send your ideas to firstname.lastname@example.org, and we'll get to work.

 Thank you for your support,